Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Sources of PM2.5 in Salt Lake, Davis, and Weber Counties (source: UDAQ, 2014 study). </p>

  - Point sources are large industrial or commercial facilities that emit more than 100 tons per year of a regulated pollutant.
- - Mobile sources are vehicles, trains, aircraft.
+ - Mobile sources are vehicles, trains, aircraft, boats, and so on.
  - Area sources are space heating of structures, smoke from wood burning, dust from roadways, and emissions from restaurants, dry cleaners, printing/graphics, and auto body shops.

  As you can see, ozone and PM2.5 share the same largest cause - the combustion of fossil fuels.
 This is convenient in that we could reduce both pollutants through the same actions.